Script Revision Lab in Spanish

 About the Lab

-Participants will have ample independent time outside of the workshop sessions to structure as they feel best fits their creative process.
+Participants have ample independent time outside of the workshop and one-on-one sessions to structure as they feel best fits their creative process.
 This can mean working and revising on their own, discussing their work with each other in a more informal way, or using some of this time to reflect, think, or get some downtime.